Aiven MCP Early availability

 Create and manage Aiven services from AI assistants such as Cursor and Claude Code, including PostgreSQL®, Apache Kafka®, plans, metrics, logs, and service configuration.
-Enable read-only mode in the configuration tabs below to restrict the server to non-destructive operations.
+Enable read-only mode in the configuration tabs below to restrict the server to non-destructive operations, or limit tools to specific services to keep the assistant focused.

 Prerequisites